 A handful of former NHL players have gone on to have careers as NHL officials.
-Eight of the league’s current officials were selected in the NHL Draft, though only one of them actually made it to the NHL as both a player and an official.
+Ten of the league’s current officials were selected in the NHL Draft, with one recently-retired ref the most recent to have made it to the NHL as both a player and an official.

 With this year’s draft upon us, we look back at the draft picks who later went on to become NHL referees and linesmen.

 8th Round, 148th Overall – D – Detroit Red Wings

 Morton, who recently retired, is the most recent official to have played in an NHL game – and scored a goal, with assists from Marc Habscheid and Steve Yzerman.
 Morton’s career also took him to stops in the AHL, IHL, ECHL, and the Colonial Hockey League.

 Selected Ahead Of: Stay at home guys like Murray Baron (#167), Dave McLlwain (#172), Lance Pitlick (#180), and Greg Hawgood (#202).

 Draft Class Highlights: Vincent Damphousse, Brian Leetch, Scott Young, Craig Janney, Adam Graves, Teppo Numinen.
 Oilers head coach Todd McLellan was also drafted that year.

 Wes McCauley – 1990

 8th Round, 150th Overall – D – Detroit Red Wings